 If the gravity is between 1.100 and 1.220, you must recharge; otherwise, if the gravity is between 1.225 and 1.265, you are ready to test.

 Now apply 300-350 amps to the battery.
-If the voltage drops are 1-2 after testing, your battery is fine; if they are 3-4, you need to replace it.
+If the voltage drops are 1-2 after testing, your battery is fine; if they are 3-4, you need to replace them.

-Wear gloves, a shield, and find a clean area before inspecting the battery.
+Wear gloves and a shield, and find a clean area before inspecting the battery.
 It’s critical!

 Why are the batteries failing?